- Additional support

-Our mortgages are for a minimum of 5 years and maximum of 30 years.
+Our mortgages are for a minimum of five years and maximum of 30 years.

 If you don’t keep to the terms of the mortgage or make payments on a day other than the 1st of each month then if:

-- You have chosen the repayment option there is likely to be a balance outstanding at the end of the mortgage term that you will need to pay as a lump sum payment, or
+- You’ve chosen a repayment option there’s likely to be a balance outstanding at the end of the mortgage term that you’ll need to pay as a lump sum payment.

-Remember, if you are concerned that you will be unable to meet your mortgage repayments now or in the near future, please ensure you call us as soon as possible on 0800 781 8558.
+Remember, if you're concerned that you'll be unable to meet your mortgage repayments now or in the near future, please ensure you call us as soon as possible on 0800 781 8558.

 - What fees and charges you may be required to pay

-Should you wish to, you are able to make lump sum or regular overpayments on your mortgage.
+Should you wish to, you’re able to make lump sum or regular overpayments on your mortgage.
 If you choose to do this an early repayment charge may apply if this payment is made within the period that early repayment charges are applicable.

-If you do wish to make an early repayment, you will need to confirm the following to us:
+If you do wish to make an early repayment, you’ll need to confirm the following to us:

-- If you are making a payment to repay the mortgage either fully or partially
+- if you’re making a payment to repay the mortgage either fully or partially;

-If the above information is not received, the overpayments will not reduce the balance on which we charge interest or cause a change to your monthly payment.
+If we don’t receive the information above, the overpayments will not reduce the balance on which we charge interest or cause a change to your monthly payment.

 - Your property

-We are able to lend on properties in England, Wales and Scotland, subject to certain restrictions on the types of properties that we will lend on.
-Please note postcode restrictions apply within Scotland.
+We’re able to lend on properties in England, Wales and selected postcodes in Scotland, subject to certain restrictions on the types of properties that we’ll lend on.
 Your financial advisor will be able to provide you with further information on these restrictions.

 To help us confirm whether properties are adequate security for the mortgage, a property valuation is required for all cases.

 We obtain valuations from a valuer that is listed on our panel of approved independent surveyors and valuers.
-Whilst we arrange the valuation, it is important to remember you will be responsible for paying the costs of this.
-Your adviser will be able to confirm the full details of the valuation costs for you.
+Whilst we arrange the valuation, it’s important to remember you’ll be responsible for paying the costs of this.
+Your adviser will confirm the full details of the valuation costs for you.

-The valuer will be able to provide either a Standard Report or a Homebuyers Report, depending on what you ask for.
-The valuer is not our agent for the purposes of any valuation or report and we accept no responsibility for the contents of any valuation or report (whether a Standard Report or a Homebuyers Report).
+The valuer will be able to provide either a standard report or a RICS Homebuyers Report, depending on what you ask for.
+The valuer is not our agent for the purposes of any valuation or report and we accept no responsibility for the contents of any valuation or report, whether a standard report or a RICS Homebuyers Report.

 This is a report that the valuer carries out for our benefit only to confirm that the property is good security for the amount of loan that you asked for.
 The report provides basic information about the property and its condition.

-Although the report is prepared for us, you will receive a copy for your information as a courtesy only.
-It is important that you do not rely on this report as it has not been prepared for you and therefore will not provide you with the detail you may need.
+Although the report is prepared for us, you’ll receive a copy for your information as a courtesy only.
+It’s important that you don’t rely on this report as it has not been prepared for you and therefore will not provide you with the detail you may need.

-If you are purchasing a property, it is particularly important that you are fully aware of the condition of the property and understand if any repairs are required before you buy.
-Once you have purchased it, you have to maintain the property in good repair as a condition of the mortgage and this can be expensive if major repairs are required.
+If you’re purchasing a property, it’s particularly important that you’re fully aware of the condition of the property and understand if any repairs are required before you buy.
+Once you’ve purchased it, you have to maintain the property in good repair as a condition of the mortgage and this can be expensive if major repairs are required.
 If you need more specific information on the condition of the property please obtain an independent valuation or seek advice before you proceed with the purchase.

 This is a detailed report on the property and will highlight if there are any defects or repairs required.

-This type of report may be particularly important to you when you are buying a property, as the valuer will carry out a full inspection and comment on other matters that may help you decide whether to proceed with the purchase.
+This type of report may be particularly important to you when you’re buying a property, as the valuer will carry out a full inspection and comment on other matters that may help you decide whether to proceed with the purchase.

 The report is prepared for you by the valuer, but the valuer will also include an assessment of the property for mortgage purposes.
 This mortgage assessment is given to us to confirm that the property is suitable for the mortgage.
-You will receive a full copy of the report.
+You’ll receive a full copy of the report.

-For the purchase or remortgage of a property, we will instruct a solicitor or other conveyancer to act on our behalf, ensuring that the property will be satisfactory security for our loan and that we have a charge over it.
+For the purchase or remortgage of a property, we’ll instruct a solicitor or other conveyancer to act on our behalf, ensuring that the property will be satisfactory security for our loan and that we have a charge over it.

-We will normally instruct the same conveyancer who is acting for you, providing that they are on our conveyancer panel.
-If you wish to instruct a conveyancer who does not feature on our conveyancer panels, we will instruct a conveyancer from these panels to act on our behalf.
+We’ll normally instruct the same conveyancer who is acting for you, providing that they’re on our conveyancer panel.
+If you wish to instruct a conveyancer who does not feature on our conveyancer panels, we’ll instruct a conveyancer from these panels to act on our behalf.

-It is important to remember that you will be responsible for all the legal fees and disbursements including the fees of our conveyancer, where you have instructed a different conveyancer to us.
+It’s important to remember that you’ll be responsible for all the legal fees and disbursements including the fees of our conveyancer, where you’ve instructed a different conveyancer to us.

 - Foreign currency mortgages

-We will not be able to lend to you unless you are resident in the UK and our assessment of your ability to repay the mortgage will only be on income you receive in £’s sterling and assets you hold in £’s sterling.
+We’re unable to lend to you unless you’re resident in the UK and our assessment of your ability to repay the mortgage will only be on income you receive in £’s sterling and assets you hold in £’s sterling.

 - Building insurance

 As a condition of your mortgage, you must ensure that adequate insurance to cover loss and damage to the property is maintained throughout the mortgage term.
-You do not need to buy this insurance through Precise Mortgages.
+You don’t need to buy this insurance through Precise Mortgages.

 - Payment protection and life insurance

 Your mortgage payments are not automatically protected in the event of accident, sickness or unemployment.
 In view of this, you may wish to consider protecting yourself and your family against the potential loss of your income.
-If a situation arises where you are unable to work and as such struggle to meet your mortgage repayments, this could lead to the risk of you losing your home.
-Whilst we appreciate that it is a sensitive topic, you may also wish to consider life insurance to help ensure mortgage repayments in the event of your death.
+If a situation arises where you’re unable to work and as such struggle to meet your mortgage repayments, this could lead to the risk of you losing your home.
+You may also wish to consider life insurance to help ensure mortgage repayments in the event of your death.

-Your financial adviser may be able to help you arrange payment protection or life insurance but it is not a condition of your mortgage that you have these policies.
-Please note that we are unable to advise you on the suitability of any arrangements that you may make, whether privately or through your financial adviser.
+Your financial adviser may be able to help you arrange payment protection or life insurance but it’s not a condition of your mortgage that you have these policies.
+We’re unable to advise you on the suitability of any arrangements you may make, whether privately or through your financial adviser.